The New Religion

 Copyright © 2006 by Chris Abani.
 From Hands Washing Water (Copper Canyon Press, 2006).
 Reprinted from Split This Rock’s The Quarry: A Social Justice Poetry Database.

-Chris Abani is the author of There Are No Names for Red (Red Hen Press, 2010), illustrated by Percival Everett, and Sanctificum (Copper Canyon Press, 2010).
-Born in Nigeria, he is a member of the American Academy of Arts and Sciences and a Board of Trustees Professor of English and comparative literary studies at Northwestern University.
+Formerly a professor in the department of creative writing at the University of California at Riverside, Abani is currently a member of the American Academy of Arts and Sciences and a Board of Trustees Professor of English and comparative literary studies at Northwestern University.
 He lives in Chicago.

 Date Published: 2016-03-25